N2ITN/Reddit_Persona/README.md

 # Reddit_Persona
-Reddit Persona is a python module that extracts personality insights, sentiment &amp; interests from a user account (Note: subreddit support broke, with `praw` update, fix incoming ).
+Reddit Persona is a python module that extracts personality insights, sentiment &amp; interests from a user account.
+Support for subreddit analysis not working due to `praw` update v3--> v5, fix incoming ).

-Text is collected via reddit's python API, PRAW, and NLP is powered by the indico.io API.
+Text is collected via reddit's python API, `praw`, and NLP is powered by the indico.io API.

 ## Setup
 Clone repo and `cd` to main folder